linode/apl-docs/docs/for-ops/how-to/change-admin-password.md

 Don’t make any other changes during this operation.
 :::

-### Step 3: Update the Password in Otomi’s Values Repository
+### Step 3: Update the password in the Otomi Values repository

 1. Clone the Otomi values repository if you haven't already: